-Ongoing- Any routine OHSP quality assurance notifications and audit results are to be sent to the ADR.
-Full board determination and any further corrective action, including all CAPA plans, should be sent to the ADR.
-Finally, any sponsor audit results, serious adverse events, or OSHP required action for non-compliance need to be sent to the office of the ADR.
+Ongoing- Any routine OHSP quality assurance notifications and audit results are to be sent to the Senior Associate Dean for Research.
+Full board determination and any further corrective action, including all CAPA plans, should be sent to the Senior Associate Dean for Research.
+Finally, any sponsor audit results, serious adverse events, or OSHP-required action for non-compliance need to be sent to the office of the Senior Associate Dean for Research.